jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 The first point
 is "We should decompose parts when possible".
-This means to break up our design in such a way we can re-use parts into a larger whole.
+This means breaking up our design in such a way we can re-use parts into a larger whole.
 For example in zurich hack,
-our first designs was a large record for multiplication that had baked into it.
+our first designs was a large record for multiplication that had everything baked into it.
 Then someone had the idea to split that record into a separate addition and multiplication record and re-express multiplication into addition.
+This allows us to work with the simpler problem of addition, before tackling multiplication.
 This is what we eventually settled upon as well.
-I don't think this has been stated as an explicit goal of denotational design before, but it feels implied.
+I don't think decomposition has been stated as an explicit goal of denotational design before, but it feels implied.
 Perhaps in [Conals talk](https://youtu.be/bmKYiUOEo2A?t=871),